Clemapfel/crisp/README.md

 + supports Mac, Linux and Windows
 + Distinction between Images and Textures:
     - Images live in RAM and are operated upon by the CPU
-    - Textures live in vRAM and are operated upon by the GPU
+    - Textures live inVRAM and are operated upon by the GPU
 + allows for full flexibility with optional hardware acceleration

 `crisp` is **interactive**<br>